mintopia/flights/README.md

 ## Todo

 - Support for multi city searches
-- More features, plane type, WiFi, seat pitch, etc.
+- More features, plane type, Wi-Fi, seat pitch, etc.
 - Unit tests, coverage and mutation testing
 - Full documentation
 - Possibly an adapter to make it nice to use in Laravel with a Service Provider, Carbon for dates and Collections (this